The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 • Configure a price/margin rule for items under a certain cost.

-• Configure an auto cancel rule for shipments that cannot be fulfilled.
+• Configure an auto cancel rule for shipments that can’t be fulfilled.

-• Create a default dropship rule to ship directly from the factory for orders that cannot be fulfilled from the main fulfillment locations.
+• Create a default dropship rule to ship directly from the factory for orders that can’t be fulfilled from the main fulfillment locations.

 Using the above requirements, the examples outlined in this document assume that both a web store and retail locations are available.
 The web store allows customers to select two different types of shipping: default and expedited.
 In the Order attribute are the attribute types STH (ship to home) and SDD (same day delivery).
 The rules that are created must automatically send an order to a specific location based on the shipping type selected during checkout.